surifirstpin/biplus_documentation/docs/Model.md

 - **Name** of the field.
 - **label** the derived field.
 - **Data_type** have supporting parameters and string is used as  Default parameter while deriving the fields for custom table.
-####  list of supporting parameters used while defining the custom fields.

    - **String** for measures that contain letters or special characters.
   - **Date** measures that contain dates.
   - **Time_frame** is a derived list of formats from time stamps for instance the following are the available formats hour, day, week,month,quarter, year,date,week_day, date_month , date_quarter, date_hour, year_week.
   - **Number** for the measure that contain number.